 Want to have Ryan speak at your event?
 For speaking engagements or media inquiries, please contact Ryan.

-If you like this blog, you can subscribe to Ryan’s mailing list to be contacted periodically with links to his latest blogs and other relevant content.
+If you like this blog, you can subscribe to Ryan’s mailing list to be contacted with links to his latest blogs and other relevant content.